Hearth Cooking Day - Cooking a Mid-Day Tavern Meal - Every Thursday thru December 19, 2019

-Sit right down and join the Sisters every Wednesday in the Tavern Museum kitchen to see the way Tavern cooks, both enslaved and free, historically cooked for Tavern guests.
+Sit right down and join the Sisters every Thursday in the Tavern Museum kitchen to see the way Tavern cooks, both enslaved and free, historically cooked for Tavern guests.
 As dinner was eaten in the middle of the day in the 18th century, most of the cooking was done in the morning and early afternoon.
 Stop by early to see the cooking in action and later in the day to see the finished meal.
-On Science Alive!
-Wednesdays (October 10, 17, 24 and November 7) the activity will focus on putting bubbles in your bread!

 The more questions you ask, the more fun you have!